EnzoBnl/enzobnl/spark.md

 ### Execution and storage regions behaviors in *unified memory management*

-1. if execution needs to use some space:
+1. if execution needs to use some space (i.e. storage level of a data needed to be cached starts with `MEMORY_:
    - if its region space is not filled: it uses it
    - else if there is available unused space in storage region: it borrows it and uses it
    - else: excess data is spilled to disk and it uses freed space